The five surprising things your car insurance might cover - and three it probably won’t

 5. Injuries to pets

-Fully comprehensive cover will help with medical bills if you, a passenger or a third party is injured in a crash, but did you know that your pet’s treatment could also be included?
+Fully comprehensive cover will help with medical bills if you, a passenger or a third party is injured in a crash, but did you know that your pet’s treatment could also be included on some specialist policies?

-Not all policies will cover this, so it’s worth checking if you carry pet passengers regularly.
+However, most policies won't cover this, so it’s worth checking if you carry pet passengers regularly.

 The three things your car insurance is unlikely to cover